lucendio/lecture-devops-app/README.md

 > unforeseen side effects like DATA LOSS !__

-This repository contains the [application](./app/README.md) that is supposed be used as *deployable workload* in the [project assignment](https://github.com/lucendio/lecture-devops-material/blob/master/assignments/project-work.md) implementation.
+This repository contains the [application](./app/README.md) that can be used as *deployable workload* for the [project assignment](https://github.com/lucendio/lecture-devops-material/blob/master/assignments/project-work.md) implementation.
-Normally, the only changes that are required to be made here in order

 In order to adapt the application and integrate it into your automation and deployment processes, it's usually not required to change any existing code.
 Instead, you probably just want to add some *pipeline* code or even a container